 These measures cover all ongoing projects and tender calls, whether they are for construction activities or the provision of professional goods and services.

-High-quality medical masks and masks with attestation from the Bureau de normalisation du Québec (BNQ) must be worn in compliance with the directives in effect based on the alert level of the workplace.
+High-quality medical masks and masks with attestation from the Bureau de normalisation du Québec (BNQ) must be worn in compliance with the directives in effect in the workplace.
 Visit the websites of the CNESST and the Québec government for more information on current standards for wearing masks in the workplace in different regions.

-Regardless of the level of alert, you must wear a mask at all times when you cannot keep a distance of two metres from other people.
+You must wear a mask at all times when you cannot keep a distance of one metre from other people.